North York

 North York is a former township and city and is now one of the six administrative districts of Toronto, Ontario, Canada.
-It is located directly north of York, Old Toronto and East York, between Etobicoke to the west and Scarborough to the east.
-As of the 2016 Census, the district has a population of 869,401.
+It is located in the northern area of Toronto, centred around Yonge Street, north of Ontario Highway 401.
+It is bounded by York Region to the north at Steeles Avenue, (where it borders Vaughan) on the west by the Humber River, on the east by Victoria Park Avenue.
+Its southern boundary is erratic and corresponds to the northern boundaries of the former municipalities of Toronto: York, Old Toronto and East York.
+As of the 2016 Census, the district has a population of 644,685.

-North York was created as a township in 1922 out of the northern part of the former township of York, a municipality that was located along the western border of Old Toronto.
-Following its inclusion in Metropolitan Toronto in 1953, it was one of the fastest-growing parts of the region due to its proximity to Old Toronto.
-It was declared a borough in 1967, and later became a city in 1979, attracting high-density residences, rapid transit, and a number of corporate headquarters in North York City Centre, its central business district.
-In 1998, North York was dissolved as part of the amalgamation which created the new city of Toronto.
-It has since been a secondary economic hub of the city outside Downtown Toronto.
+North York was created as a township in 1922 out of the northern part of the former township of York, a municipality that was located along the western border of the-then City of Toronto.
+Following its inclusion in Metropolitan Toronto in 1953, it was one of the fastest-growing parts of Greater Toronto due to its proximity to Toronto.
+It was declared a borough in 1967, and later became a city in 1979, attracting high-density residences, rapid transit, and a number of corporate headquarters in North York City Centre, its planned central business district.
+In 1998, North York was dissolved as part of the amalgamation which created the new City of Toronto.
+It has since become a secondary economic hub of the city outside Downtown Toronto.

 History

 The Township of North York was formed on June 13, 1922 out of the rural part of the Township of York.
-In the previous decade, the southern part of York, bordering the Old City of Toronto had become increasingly urbanized while the northern portion remained rural farmland.
+In the previous decade, the southern part of York, bordering the old City of Toronto had become increasingly urbanized while the northern portion remained rural farmland.
 The northern residents increasingly resented that they made up 20% of York's tax base while receiving few services and little representation in return, particularly after 1920 when their sole member on York's council, which was elected on an at-large basis, was defeated.
 Dairy farmer Robert Franklin Hicks organized with other farmers to petition the Ontario legislature to carve out what was then the portion of York Township north of Eglinton Avenue to create the separate township of North York.
 With the support of the pro-farmer United Farmers of Ontario government, a plebiscite was organized and held and the 6,000 residents voted in favour of separating from York by margin of 393 votes.

 The township remained largely rural and agrarian until World War II.
 After the war, in the late 1940s and 1950s, a housing shortage led to the township becoming increasingly developed as a suburb of Toronto and a population boom.
 In 1953, the province federated 11 townships and villages with the Old City of Toronto, to become Metropolitan Toronto.